Metropolitan Council137 matters

 - AgreementOpen Agreement

-- PassedResolutionA resolution accepting the terms of a cooperative purchasing master agreement for maintenance, repair, operating supplies, industrial supplies and related products and services for the Department of General Services.
+- PassedResolutionA resolution accepting the terms of a cooperative purchasing master agreement with Stringfellow, Inc., for bulk solid waste and recycling equipment for the Department of General Services.

 The resolution was approved by the Budget and Finance Committee and the Government Operations and Regulations Committee.